Last updated August 10, 2016

 !(req.url !~ "^/admin").

-For example, if you had a condition that was being applied to a header, you wouldn't edit it via the Conditions Overview, you would edit that condition in your service's configuration as follows:
+For example, if you have a cache condition that was being applied to a response, you would edit that condition in your service's configuration as follows:

 The following links provide additional information useful when working with and troubleshooting conditions:

-- Fastly Help Guides provides basic editing information when using the application.
+- Fastly Help Guides provides basic editing information when using the web interface.

 - Tizag Perl tutorial explains basic C-style logical expression syntax (e.g., basic logic, operators such as &&, precedence) that users need to be familiar with when creating conditions.